 If my story resonates with you and your inner guidance system is telling you it’s time to leave your corporate career, I’d like to help by sharing the surprising stages of transformation I experienced.

-Had I known what I was in for, it would’ve been a lot easier to move through.
+Had I known what to expect, it would’ve been a lot easier to move through.

-Here’s a rundown of the eight transformative stages I experienced, along with actions to help ease the transition.
+Here’s a rundown of the eight transformative stages you may experience, along with actions to help you ease the transition.

 1: Craving Routine